pemmenegger/ifc-and-neo4j-viewer/README.md

 This project draws inspiration from and builds upon the work of many remarkable open source projects and communities.
 In particular, we would like to acknowledge:

-- **[ThatOpen/engine_web-ifc](https://github.com/ThatOpen/engine_web-ifc)** – An innovative project for reading and writing IFC files at native speeds, which has greatly influenced our approach.
+- **[ThatOpen/engine_web-ifc](https://github.com/ThatOpen/engine_web-ifc)** – An innovative project for clientside reading of IFC files at native speeds, which has greatly influenced our approach.
 - **[Three.js](https://threejs.org/)** – For providing an outstanding 3D rendering library that enables interactive web-based visualization.
 - **[buildingSMART International](https://github.com/buildingSMART/IFC5-development)** – For the foundational work on the IFC5 standard and the IFC5 viewer.
-- **[ifcopenshell](https://github.com/ifcopenshell/ifcopenshell)** – For a Python API to read and write IFC files.
+- **[ifcopenshell](https://github.com/ifcopenshell/ifcopenshell)** – For a Python library to read and write IFC files, great for rapid testing and prototyping.
 - and many more...

 We are grateful for the dedication of these communities; their contributions empower us to build cutting-edge solutions.

 ---

-Happy hacking and enjoy exploring the future of timber construction, IFC, and connections! 🚀🔗
+Many thanks to all hackathon participants and contributors for their creative input and rapid prototyping spirit! 🚀🔗